COVID-19 Guidance & Information

 - Spieth Hall - 1st floor 1300 west wing

-How To: Take Covid-19 Test on Campus or Find Free Riverside County Locations
+How To: Take a Free Covid-19 Test on Campus (employees and family members) or Find Free Riverside County Locations

-How to take a COVID-19 Test on Campus or locate a Riverside County Free Testing Location:
+How to take a COVID-19 Test on Campus (free testing now available to all employees and family members) or locate a Riverside County Free Testing Location:

 How to report a safety concern related to COVID-19 and public health